paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-074-competitiveness-policy-council.md

 <a id="section-4802"></a>
 ## § 4802.
 Council established

-There is established the Competitiveness Policy Council (hereafter in this chapter referred to as the “Council”), an advisory committee under the provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.).
+There is established the Competitiveness Policy Council (hereafter in this chapter referred to as the “Council”), an advisory committee under the provisions of chapter 10 of title 5.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The Federal Advisory Committee Act, referred to in text, is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+2022—Pub.
+L. 117–286 substituted “chapter 10 of title 5.” for “the Federal Advisory Committee Act (5 U.S.C.
+App.).”

 #### Termination of Advisory Councils
 Advisory councils established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a council established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by the Congress, its duration is otherwise provided by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 <a id="section-4803"></a>